-Suzanne is a recent graduate of Rice University, where she obtained a BA in Art History and Visual & Dramatic Arts (Film/Photography).
+Suzanne is a recent graduate of Rice University, where they obtained a BA in Art History and Visual & Dramatic Arts (Film/Photography).
 While at Rice, Suzanne served as the Director of Inferno Gallery (formerly Matchbox), Rice’s student-run art gallery.
-Under her directorship, the gallery exhibited shows from local Houston and Texas-based artists as well as from students in Rice’s arts department.
+Under their directorship, the gallery exhibited shows from local Houston and Texas-based artists as well as from students in Rice’s arts department.
 Suzanne is a photo-based artist and is interested in experimental printing media.
-She is one of the inaugural recipients of the Joan Hohlt and Roger Wich Emerging Photographer Scholarship at the Houston Center for Photography.
+They were one of the inaugural recipients of the Joan Hohlt and Roger Wich Emerging Photographer Scholarship at the Houston Center for Photography.